treverhines/PyGeoNS/README.rst

   $ pygeons totext 'work/data.crop.autoclean.strain.dudy.h5' \
                    --output-stem 'dudy'

-And that completes the demonstration.
+That completes the demonstration.
 More detailed information about PyGeoNS can be found below or by calling each PyGeoNS subcommand with the `-h` flag.